-In most cases there is no need to reach for such drastic measures and cause your dog pain.Based on what you know about anal glands, removing them is like removing all trash bins from your home.
+Removing them is like removing all trash bins from your home.
 It would not be long before the home (the body), would become a mess.

-ANAL GLAND ABSCESS
+What about ANAL GLAND ABSCESS?

 - If the anal gland is already ruptured, use of a local anesthesia and flushing with undiluted Healing Solution may be all you need to do.